-Our house is located on a leafy 'cul-de-sac' in Coteau-du-Lac, a Quebec village with a long and interesting history.
-We may be biased, but we think it's is one of the most beautiful regions in all of Canada.
-With a population of 20,000 people, our historic city offers easy, direct access to virtually all of Central and Eastern Ontario as well as Western Quebec and New England.
-The town sits astride the Trans-Canada highway, the East-West rail-line connecting Canada’s two largest cities and the mighty St. Lawrence River/Seaway.
-It is the central shopping center for the local region and a thriving tourist town.
-It is just large enough to provide all of the amenities, but not so densely urbanized that the pace of life is uncomfortably stressful.
+Our house is located on a pleasant 'cul-de-sac' in Coteau-du-Lac, a Quebec village with a long and interesting history.
+We may be biased, but we think we're blessed to live in one of the most beautiful regions of Canada.
+Our home offers easy and direct access to virtually all of Central and Eastern Ontario as well as Western Quebec and New England.
+The town sits astride the Trans-Canada highway, not far from the East-West rail-line connecting Canada’s two largest cities and the mighty St. Lawrence River/Seaway.
+A 20-minute drive from the house, there is a major shopping center in the West end of Montreal, the largest French-speaking city outside France.

 Our home mirrors its milieu.
-It offers all the convenience of modern technology, but is designed for relaxation and the quiet enjoyment of our various interests and pastimes.
-Because we both share a passion for cooking, for example, the kitchen appliances are all ‘top-of-the-line’ (purchased when we bought the property in 2014) and include a gas range, dishwasher, microwave oven, and over-sized "café-style" refrigerator.
+It offers all the convenience of modern technology, but is designed for the quiet enjoyment of our various interests and pastimes.

-Our day-to-day life centers on the kitchen and adjoining “family room” which opens onto a sunny terrace with a large propane BBQ and outdoor dining area.
-In the sun-room , a large-screen plasma TV and entertainment system offers satellite programming in both French and English on several hundred Canadian, US and international channels.
+Our day-to-day life centers on the kitchen and adjoining “dining room" which opens onto a sunny terrace with a large propane BBQ and outdoor dining area.
+In our family room a giant flat-screen TV and home theatre system offers satellite programming in both French and English on several hundred Canadian, US and international channels.
 Internet streaming services (Netflix, HBO, Crave TV and The Movie Network) along with a large library of DVDs (many with French and Spanish soundtracks) add to our entertainment options. .

-Our exchange partners have access to two vehicles, a beautifully-maintained Mercedes-Benz cabriolet and a late-model KIA SUV with all-wheel drive.
-Like the house itself, both vehicles are air-conditioned and have all the bells and whistles.
+Our exchange partners have access to two vehicles, a beautifully-maintained Mercedes-Benz cabriolet and a late-model Nissan Murano SUV with all-wheel drive.
+Like the house itself, both vehicles are air-conditioned and are fully-equipped for touring.

 When we can tear ourselves away from the comforts of home, there are virtually endless attractions on all four points of the compass.

-An easy drive north takes us to Ottawa, with its galleries, museums, and the beautiful Gatineau Hills.
 Head south for the US border crossings a few kilometers away and discover Lake Placid and the Adirondack Mountains of upstate New York.
-Historic Kingston, the site of Fort Henry and its re-enactments of 19th century garrison life, lies less than an hour's drive to the west.

 All this, however, gives only a taste of our region's beauty and diversity.
-There is so much to see and explore that I don't know how to list them all.
 Once we begin to chat about an exchange, of course, we always assemble a complete package of maps, recommendations, tourist brochures, and adventure routes around our area.
 By all means let us know of any special interests or pastimes and we'll make a point of researching relevant local opportunities.

-Unless you love winter sports, Eastern Ontario is probably not the best place to vacation from December to April, but between the end of May and the middle of October the weather is almost always perfect.
-Personally, our favorite season is early autumn and we've learned that it's an almost perfect time for a visit here.
+Unless you love winter sports, the Montreal area is probably not the best place to vacation from December to April, but from the middle of May almost to the end of October the weather is idyllic.
+Personally, our favorite season is early autumn and we've learned that it's absolutely the perfect time for a visit here.
 The autumn foliage is spectacular and harvest time always brings an incredible range of delicacies to our local restaurant scene.

-Towards the end of September, Ontario is famous for its autumn foliage and, since we are close to one of North America's major flyways for migratory species, the bird-watching can be fascinating.
-Watching the great skeins of Canada geese flying south in their classic formations is a haunting and unforgettable experience.
-It’s also the time when ‘sugaring off’ takes place for local Maple syrup producers and many offer tours of their Maple camps.
+We are also close to one of North America's major flyways for migratory birds species, and the bird-watching can be fascinating.
+Watching the great skeins of Canada geese flying south in classic V- formation is a haunting and unforgettable experience.
+It’s also the time when ‘sugaring off’ takes place for local Maple syrup producers and many offer tours of their Maple "bush".
 One of the highlights of the season are the country fairs across Eastern Ontario, Western Quebec, and Northern New York.
-The NY State Fair in Syracuse is well worth an overnight trip for the free concerts alone, as is the Kingston Fair and Ottawa's "SuperEX".
+The NY State Fair in Syracuse, for example, is well worth an overnight trip for the free concerts alone, as is the Kingston Fair and Ottawa's "SuperEX".

 Our favorite exchange destinations include France, Italy, Greece, Belgium and Great Britain but we are open to any and all possibilities.
 Wise travelers often choose Eastern Ontario to learn more about Canada's diverse people and founding cultures.
 After living in 6 countries and twice as many towns and cities over the course of our careers, that's exactly what we did !